Toxic masculinity – Un-teaching gender stereotypes for boys

-The expectations and restrictions of gender are learned early on and mean that children scrutinise and police their own behaviour and the behaviour of others – they police their styles, clothes, manner, speech and expression.
+Children learn the expectations and restrictions of gender early on.
+This means they scrutinise and police their own behaviour and the behaviour of others.
+They police their styles, clothes, manner, speech and expression.

-Young children copy and learn that there are certain, sex-specific ways that they should sit, walk, eat, have their hair and that there are certain, sex-specific clothes, colours, games, toys, books, sports, hobbies which are out of bounds.
+Young children copy and learn that there are certain, sex-specific ways that they should sit, walk, eat and have their hair.
+They learn that there are certain, sex-specific clothes, colours, games, toys, books, sports and hobbies which are out of bounds.

 When thinking about the journey children navigate as they create, shape and discover their identity, it is useful to reflect upon your own.

-In contrast, there is a biological reason for boys to cry, it’s called human expression and development.
+In contrast, there is a biological reason for boys to cry.
+We call it human expression and development.